nextcloud/files_frommail/README.md

 ### Changing the generated filename id

 By default the generated files start with an identifier in the format *'Y-m-d H:i:s'*.
-This identifier chan be changed using
+This identifier can be changed using

 >     ./occ config:app:set --value <NEW FORMAT> files_frommail filename_id